Benefits and tax credits you can claim as a carer

 Where to get help and advice about benefits

-Claiming carers benefits can be complicated and you may need an expert benefits check to make sure you are getting the right entitlements.
+Claiming carers benefits can be complicated and you might need an expert benefits check to make sure you are getting the right entitlements.